EB-5 Program Investment Fundamentals

 Again, indirect and induced job creation can be counted only for investments made in projects sponsored by USCIS-approved regional centers.
 Such jobs must be demonstrated through an economic report that employs reasonable economic or statistical forecasting methodologies.

-In order to be counted in the employment creation requirement of the EB-5 Program, a job position must be filled by a qualified employee.
+To be counted in the employment creation requirement of the EB-5 program, a job position must be filled by a qualified employee.

 Also, the EB-5 investor and his or her dependent family members are not qualified employees and cannot be counted toward job creation.

 Employment Requirement for Troubled Businesses

 The EB-5 program also allows for investment in troubled businesses.
 To be considered a troubled business for EB-5 purposes, an enterprise must have existed for a minimum of two years, and during the 12 to 24 months prior to receiving the EB-5 investment, this business must have experienced a net loss of no less than 20% of its net worth.